primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

   these keys, we'll generally refer to the style above where the integer primary key can be omitted from an INSERT.
-When using SQLAlchemy, one of the most fundamental features it provides is a consistent and transparent system of utilizing the wide variety of usage key generation and retrieval schemes.
+When using SQLAlchemy, one of the most fundamental features it provides is a consistent and transparent system of utilizing the wide variety of key generation and retrieval schemes.

 Updates